edge-classic/EDGE-classic/COMPILING.md

 * soundfont
 * edge-classic/edge-classic.exe (OS-dependent)
 * edge_defs.epk
-* SDL2.dll (Windows-only, w64devkit builds must have this file moved here manually; see below instructions for details)

-W64DEVKIT BUILDS: You will need to copy SDL2.dll from the /i686-w64-mingw32/bin of your w64devkit install to the directory containing edge-classic.exe
+* SDL2.dll (Windows-only, w64devkit builds will need to copy SDL2.dll from the /i686-w64-mingw32/bin of your w64devkit install to the directory containing edge-classic.exe)